 I have seen enough…

 In 2014, I wrote “The Mortal Instruments: City of Bones Book and Movie Review”.
 There is no denying I love the Shadow World, the world that Cassandra Clare created after seeing the crisscrossing footprints on the ceiling of a tattoo shop.
-However, The Mortal Instruments: City of Bones film which was released in August 23, 2013 did not give justice to the novel.
+However, The Mortal Instruments: City of Bones film which was released on August 23, 2013, did not give justice to the novel.

 Fast forward to 2016, the Shadowhunters premiered on the 12th of January on Freeform (formerly ABC Family).
 But I don’t have access to that.
 Thanks to Netflix finally in the Philippine shores, I was able to watch six episodes.

 And that is why I can say that Cassandra Clare’s Shadowhunters is finally right on track.

 The TV Series

 The Shadowhunters is based on The Mortal Instruments by Cassandra Clare.
 But it is developed for television by Ed Decter and still follows the story of Clary Fray who just recently been accepted to the Brooklyn Academy of Arts.

 As she celebrates her acceptance into art school and her 18th birthday, she finds out that she is a Shadowhunter, a human who is born with angelic blood and bound to protect humans from demons.
 That same night, her mother Jocelyn Fray was taken by her father Valentine Morgenstern, a rogue Shadowhunter.

 Whether you have read a book or seen the movie, you’ll be glad to know that the TV series stays true to the main story which is the reason why fans love the novel.
 But since the series is named as Shadowhunters and not The Mortal Instruments: City of Bones, City of Ashes, City of Glass, City of Fallen Angels, City of Lost Souls, and the City of Heavenly Fire, they made some slight changes.